mixpanel/docs/pages/docs/features/sessions.md

 3. They then wait 30 minutes and perform a “Logout” at 11:45 am, ending “Session 1” and triggering a new “Session End” event.
 The duration for “Session 1” will be 45 minutes.
 4. Finally, after 30 minutes, another “Logout” event is received at 12:15.
 Since there is no previous “Session Start” event, a “Session End” event is not created.

-### Property Based Sessions
+### Property-Based Sessions

-A Property Based Session in Mixpanel is defined by a property you choose as the "Session Id" (such as "session_id") and the session persists as long as the value of the “Session Id” property remains constant.
-As soon as the value for “Session Id" changes, another session is started.
+A Property-Based Session in Mixpanel is defined by a property you choose as the "Session Id" (such as "session_id") and the session persists as long as the value of the “Session Id” property remains constant.
+As soon as the value for “Session ID" changes, another session is started.

 Events that do not contain a “Session Id” value are not used in calculating Session Start and End events.
 Events that contain an empty “Session Id” value (i.e. “session_id”: “”) will be tracked and session events created upon transition.